 A certified nurse's aide (CNA) assists patients who need help with feeding, grooming, dressing and bathing.
 Students in a CNA program learn these skills as well as how to measure vital signs.
 CNA certification programs often award a certificate of completion and students are eligible to pursue credentialing in the field.
 A high school diploma or GED are not always required; however, placement tests are standard.
 Also, students may need a professional-level CPR certification.

-A nurse's aide certificate program is typically a 3-credit course where students explore fundamental nursing duties, healthcare ethics and communication skills.
+A certified nurse's aide assists patients by providing basic care.
+A nurse's aide certificate program typically includes a 3-credit course and clinical training at a medical facility.
+Students explore fundamental nursing duties, healthcare ethics and communication skills.
 Course topics include:

 - Infection control